Frequently Asked Questions about Marine Surveys

 How long after the survey can I expect a written report?

 Written survey reports are custom crafted to the vessel surveyed and are not generic in nature.
-Depending on the size, complexity and age of the vessel, a written report will generally be e-mailed to our client within 2 to 4 business days of the actual examination of the vessel and is usually 20 to 70 pages in length, depending on the vessel and its condition.
+Depending on the size, complexity and age of the vessel, a written report will generally be e-mailed to our client within 2 to 5 business days of the actual examination of the vessel and is usually 20 to 50 pages in length, depending on the vessel and its condition.

 What will the report consist of?

 The report will contain a detailed description of the vessel and its systems, a list of noted deficiencies and corrective recommendations, numerous photographs that will provide an accurate portrayal of the vessel along with estimated current fair market valuation and current replacement cost.
+I will send all photos taken of the vessel the same day as the survey (I cannot include all photos in the report) via Google Drive link; the link will remain active for 30 days and I recommend you download them for your records.

 Who will get a copy of the report?